Foundations, the difference between built right and built wrong

 Fractional Retained Advisor

-You are retained to think, challenge, and protect.
+Closest to a NEDYou are retained to think, challenge, and protect.
 As clients describe it: "retaining you to make sure we don't make stupid decisions."
 Always available.
 Never rushed.
 Not a pair of hands.

-The most scalable model.
+Note: the most scalable model.
 The hardest to position.
 The most valuable when trust is deep.

 Why companies are buying it